Deportation / Removal Orders

 - A Canada Border Services Agency (CBSA) Officer issues a Removal Order after an examination, or

-- An individual submits a refugee claim, and so receives a conditional Removal Order that will come into effect shortly after the refusal of the refugee claim
+- An individual submits a refugee claim, and so receives a conditional Removal Order that will come into effect shortly after any refusal or abandonment of a refugee claim

-If you have received a Removal Order, it is important to understand the type of Removal Order you have received, its consequences for your stay in Canada, and whether you can challenge the decision.
+If you have received a Removal Order, it is important to understand the type of Removal Order you have received, its consequences to your present time in Canada and any future time, and whether you can challenge the decision.
 In all cases, time is of the essence.

 Types of Removal Orders and their Consequences